Today was one of those days that I didn’t even have time to breathe, much less blog. It went about like this:

 After much tying on of ropes and biting my fingernails as my new purchases were loaded in the back of the pickup, carefully drove home trying not to leave new furniture on the road behind us.

-Unloaded furniture and set up Rebecca’s new room.
+Unloaded furniture and set up R’s new room.
 (Did I mention I was sore and tired from working out this morning?
 Heaving 2-ton dresser up the stairs did not help.)

 Neighbor Kim arrived for dinner; I cooked while Paul put bed together.